 Trying to figure out how to cook a turkey breast for Thanksgiving (or any day)?
-Look no further, this slow cooker turkey breast recipe is the best and easiest way to cook bone-in turkey breast.
-Spend just 10 minutes to prep the herb butter and your Crock Pot turkey breast is ready to cook away.
+Look no further.
+This Crock Pot turkey breast recipe is the best and easiest way to cook bone-in turkey breast, but there’s an option for boneless as well.
+The end result?
+Juicy, flavorful turkey — with the added bonus that slow cooker turkey breast is much less work than cooking a whole bird.

 How To Cook A Turkey Breast In A Crock Pot

 - Make garlic herb butter.
-Mash together butter, salt, pepper, garlic, rosemary, thyme, parsley, and paprika.
+Mash together butter, minced garlic, rosemary, thyme, parsley, sea salt, black pepper, and paprika.

 - Prep the slow cooker.
 Grease the bottom, place onions inside and pour chicken broth over it.